justsomesmartguide/justsomesmartguide.github.io/index.md

   <img src="/assets/images/cover-picture-2-web.jpeg" alt="Just Some Smart Guide Banner"/>
 </p>

 Welcome to Just Some Smart Guide for Mario Kart World, the cheat sheet to help you WIN online.
-To view the info for any given track, search by track name or abbreviation.
-Alternatively, click on the name of the track in the sidebar.
+To view the info for any given track, click on the name of the track in the sidebar, or alternatively search for the name of the track.
 To download the PDF version of this guide, click [here](https://www.mediafire.com/file/rjfj2y5st5olq4t/Mario_Kart_World_-_Just_Some_Smart_Guide.pdf/file).

 ## Useful Links
 [Mario Kart World Discord server](https://discord.com/invite/mario-kart-world) - Play real tracks in a casual environment.